ErikRBergman/Serpent.Chain/Serpent.Common/Serpent.Common.MessageBus/readme.md

                     tweetAboutTheBackupPublisher.Publish(new TweetAboutTheBackupMessage { Filename = message.Filename });
                 });
 ```
-The `.SoftFireAndForget()` is used to drop the feedback chain, which means that a caller publishing the a message using PublishAsync can't await the message being handled.

 The same goes for our tweeting, but our twitter api allows only 2 simultaneous tweets.
 I'm sure the Twitter API allows a lot more, but this is for the sake of the example.
 ```csharp